Graduate Certificate in Early Childhood Technology

 Dr. Amanda Sullivan is a researcher in the Developmental Technologies Research Group.
 Her work involves developing new tools for young children, teaching with technology in pre-kindergarten through third grade settings, running professional development trainings for teachers, developing curricula, and assessing student learning.

-Amanda Strawhacker is a doctoral student in the Eliot-Pearson Department of Child Study & Human Development.
-She is currently working as an intern with the Early Childhood Technology Graduate Certificate program.
+Emily Relkin is a Master's student in the Eliot-Pearson Department of Child Study & Human Development.
+She is currently working as a TA and general assistant with the Early Childhood Technology Graduate Certificate program.

 Apply now by visiting: https://gradase.admissions.tufts.edu/apply/